chrismanp/pldi24_artifact/README.md

 # Limitation

 - LazyD is only able to compile cilk_for, cilk_spawn, and cilk_sync.
 It is not able to compile OpenCilk's hyberobject.
-- LazyD Parallel-Ready Loop is not the default lowering of parallel-for and needs to be enabled using -fpfor-spawn-strategy=2.
+- LazyD's Parallel-Ready Loop is not the default lowering of parallel-for and needs to be enabled using -fpfor-spawn-strategy=2.
-- LazyD Parallel-Ready Loop has an issue in dealing with non-AddRec Scalar evolution.  what does **has an issue** mean?
+- LazyD can not convert parallel loops with non-Add Recurrence evolution.
-- **do we need this first sentence?** There are still bugs when compiling complicated Cilk code.
-For that reason, LazyD has to turn off certain compiler features.
+- LazyD can not compile a parallel region inlined inside another parallel region.
+For this reason, LazyD prevents the inliner from inlining a function that contains a parallel region into another parallel region.
-- There are still cases where it may fail to compile complex fork-joins or parallel-for.
+- There are still cases where LazyD may fail to compile complex fork-joins or parallel-for.
 For a quick fix, isolate these fork-joins or parallel-for into their own function.